Compare

 The Best POS For: Food Trucks and Cafes

 With its affordable monthly software fees and easy iPad setup, Square for Restaurants is one of the best restaurant POS systems for new food service venues that are looking to get up and running very quickly.
-Its simple and streamlined design also makes it a great option for restaurants that process lower ticket items or process a lower volume, such as cafes and food trucks.
+Square’s simple and streamlined design also makes it a great option for restaurants that process lower ticket items or process a lower volume, such as cafes and food trucks.

-However, Square for Restaurants has much more limited capabilities than other restaurant POS systems.
+However, Square for Restaurants has more limited capabilities than other restaurant POS systems.
 For many FSRs and QSRs – especially those that plan to scale – this means that Square for Restaurants’ POS and reporting features may not be robust enough to support their busy operations.

 Wondering how Square for Restaurants compares to TouchBistro?